6 Steps to Grow An Organic Garden

 You don’t need pesticides to kill the pests.
 Let the ladybugs do the job for you.
 Other organic weapons include naturally occurring bacteria that remove the leaf – eaters.

-With these simple changes you can ensure a healthy and eco – friendly lawn maintenance and gardening.
+With these simple changes you can ensure a healthy and eco – friendly lawn maintenance and fruitful organic garden.